liferay/liferay-docs/develop/tutorials/articles/workflow/creating-new-workflows.markdown

 the `EndNode` *State* node.
 There are two transitions, from `StartNode` &rarr;
 `Developer` and from `Developer` &rarr; `EndNode`.

-We want a developer to approve his fix and send it for quality assurance to *QA*, where it must pass testing by a QA engineer.
-Then it'll go to *QA Management*, where it must be approved by a QA manager.
-Let's use a *Fork* node to accurately depict these parallel approval tasks.
+A developer should approve his fix and send it for quality assurance to *QA*, where it must pass testing by a QA engineer.
+Simultaneously, it'll go to *QA Management*, where it must be approved by a QA manager.
+Use a *Fork* node to accurately depict these parallel approval tasks.

 Drag and drop a *Fork* node onto your workflow diagram.
 A wizard helps you create your node.
 Click the green plus symbol to select new or